foamyesque/CC/Readme.md

 <h4>8.
 Pre-Posting Review Of Questionable Content</h4>
 Where this Title provides a process for the pre-posting review and approval of material by the Staff, such approval shall only be obtained by posting the material, and an explanation of the context in which it appears and the thread in which it is to be posted, in the Appeals forum.
 <p class="ind1">(1).
-Such pre-approval does not meman that the content cannot be deleted at a later time, but it does mean that there will be no infractions issued for having posted it.</p>
+Such pre-approval does not mean that the content cannot be deleted at a later time, but it does mean that there will be no infractions issued for having posted it.</p>
 <h3>Chapter 2: Legal and Technical Matters</h3>
 <h4>9.
 Violating Laws</h4>
 You agree not to post anything that is against the law of the United States, Australia, or Canada, and that if you do so, we may delete it, infract you, or ban you- or any combination of these things- without any appeal or warning.
 Things that may fall under this section <em>include, but are not limited to</em>: